HISPlayer/UnityXR-SDK/rendermodes.md

   <img src="https://github.com/user-attachments/assets/e0c0e141-e3df-4c06-8c1b-241ba5e6615a" alt="texto" width="50%" style="height: auto;" />
 </p>

-4. Implement a coroutine to retrieve the native Android surface from the `CompositionLayer` and assign it to the `externalSurface` property of your stream. <br>
+4. Implement a coroutine to retrieve the native Android surface from the `CompositionLayer` and assign it to the `externalSurface` property of your stream.
-The resolution of the Source Textures cannot be zero, so a minimum value must be enforced.
-If the resolution is zero, acquiring the Android surface will fail.
-_But for Meta Quest device, this process should not be processed._<br>
-The following example shows how to do this:
+Please refer to the following example:

 ```C#
 using UnityEngine.XR;